ktzanev/venir-labopp/en.md

 Walk (5 minutes) to the metro station "Gare Lille Flandres" on line 1.

 _To join line 1 from the station "Lille Europe" by foot you must follow the signs "Gare Lille Flandres" and not the signs "Metro" which lead to the line 2 station.
-It is also possible to take line 2 for just one station (in case of rain, for example)._
+It is also possible to take line 2 towards "Lomme Saint-Philibert" for just one station (in case of rain, for example)._

 [![metro-gares]{:.gares title="Map metro – railway stations"}][metro-gares]